 While many have argued this style of leadership is outdated, it still has its place in some businesses.

-The benefits of authoritative management are:
+The benefits of authoritative management style are:

 - Fast decision time – As management makes most decisions in an authoritative leadership situation, decisions can be made quickly without much discussion.